Mathematical theory of deep learning: Adaptive and coordinate-wise learning rates

 \subsection{Coordinate-wise scaling}

 In Section \ref{sec:HB}, we saw why plain gradient descent can be inefficient for ill-conditioned objective functions.
 This issue can be particularly pronounced in high-dimensional optimization problems, such as when training neural networks, where certain parameters influence the network output much more than others.
 As a result, a single learning rate may be suboptimal; directions in parameter space with small gradients are updated too slowly, while in directions with large gradients the algorithm might overshoot.
 To address this, one approach is to precondition the gradient by multiplying it with a matrix that accounts for the geometry of the parameter space, e.g.\ \cite{Amari98,nocedal06}.
 A simpler and computationally efficient alternative is to scale each component of the gradient individually, corresponding to a diagonal preconditioning matrix.
-This allows different learning rates for different coordinates.
-The key question is how to set these learning rates.
+This allows different learning rates for different coordinates and can help mitigate ill-conditioning, but only if the ill-conditioning is aligned with the coordinate axes.
+The key question is how to set the learning rates.
 The main idea, first proposed in \cite{adagrad}, is to scale each component inverse proportional to the magnitude of past gradients.
 In the words of the authors of \cite{adagrad}: ``Our procedures give frequently occurring features very low learning rates and infrequent features high learning rates.''

 After initializing $\Bu_{0}=\Bnul\in\R^n$, $\Bs_{0}=\Bnul\in\R^n$, and $\Bw_0\in\R^n$, all methods discussed below are special cases of

 for $k\in\N_0$, and certain hyperparameters $\alpha_k$, $\beta_1$, $\beta_2$, $\gamma_1$, $\gamma_2$, and $\eps$.
 Here $\odot$ and $\oslash$ denote the componentwise (Hadamard) multiplication and division, respectively, and $\sqrt{\Bs_{k+1}+\eps}$ is understood as the vector $(\sqrt{v_{k+1,i}+\eps})_i$.
 Equation \eqref{eq:ag1} defines an update vector and corresponds to heavy ball momentum if $\beta_1\in (0,1)$.
 If $\beta_1=0$, then $\Bu_{k+1}$ is simply a multiple of the current gradient.
 Equation \eqref{eq:ag2} defines a scaling vector $\Bs_{k+1}$ that is used to set a coordinate-wise learning rate of the update vector in \eqref{eq:ag3}.
 The constant $\eps>0$ is chosen small but positive to avoid division by zero in \eqref{eq:ag3}.
 These type of methods are often applied using mini-batches, see Section \ref{sec:SGD}.
 For simplicity we present them with the full gradients.